Akeboshiwind/tg-clj/README.md

 ;;      :text "Hello!"}}
 ```

-If you provide a [`file`](https://clojuredocs.org/clojure.java.io/file) as a top level parameter then the request will correctly be sent using `multipart/form-data`:
+If you provide a [`File`](https://clojuredocs.org/clojure.java.io/file) as a top level parameter then the request will be sent correctly (using `multipart/form-data`):
 ```clojure
 (require '[clojure.java.io :as io])
 (tg/invoke client {:op :sendPhoto